rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 The library also supports creating marco-level parsers, that will instead run at compile time.
 There are several advantages to using a macro-based interpolator,

-* Interpolator parsing errors will fail at compile time, instead of being a runtime exception
+* Parsing errors will fail at compile time, instead of being a runtime exception
 * `ofType` can work with types instead of classes,
 * The `Lifted` interpolator only works in the Quoted context